 Quality Control

 Contractor will maintain ongoing review of potential environmental issues and assessment of adequacy of overall scope of the environmental analysis.
 USFWS staff shall be advised immediately of any potential data gaps or analysis shortcomings.
-Contractor shall hold biweekly conference calls with USFWS and submit reports to the agency that provide an update on the SEIS progress, status, and expenditures to date.
+Contractor shall hold biweekly conference calls with USFWS and submit reports that provide an update on the SEIS progress, status, and expenditures to date.

 SEIS Process Management